cabbycab/Recipe-Search-App/README.md

 # Recipe Finder

-A simple web application that allows you to search for recipes
+A simple web application that allows you to search for recipes.

 ## Technologies Used:
 - HTML5